 Images do not have alternative text

-Some images don’t have a text alternative (alt text), so the information in them isn’t available to people using a screen reader.
+Some historical images don’t have a text alternative (alt text), so the information in them isn’t available to people using a screen reader.
 This doesn’t meet WCAG 2.1 success criterion 1.1.1 (Non-text Content).
-Our content management system does not allow alternative text to be added to images within carousels, or to images on our accordion dropdown page style and this has been raised with our web developer.

 Images contain text which you may not be able to read